thecppzoo/zoo/design/generic-policy.md

 Data type of whatever is needed in the virtual table to implement the affordance

 #### `template<typename Container> static VTableEntry Default`
-A `VTableEntry` value templated on a container needed to later accept holding an arbitrary object.  `Default` is allowed to require any API from
+A `VTableEntry` value templated on a container needed to later accept holding an arbitrary object.  `Default` is allowed to require any API from their containers.

 #### `template<typename Container> static VTableEntry Operation`
-A `VTableEntry` value templated on a container needed to activate the affordance
+A `VTableEntry` value templated on a container needed to activate the affordance, also, it is allowed to require anything from their containers.

 #### `template<typename Container> Mixin`
 The policy's `MemoryLayout` will use the CRTP to inject the public members of `Mixin` into itself, it must contain the declaration and implementation of the affordance, that is, the code that picks from the virtual table the `Operation` and calls it.